Harry Defeats Ick & the Evil Plaque Monsters the New Released Book from Auntie Kim

-Stonington, CT -- (SBWIRE) -- 01/24/2013 -- A new book was released by Auntie Kim and it is now rocking the book stores.
+New York, NY -- (SBWIRE) -- 02/04/2013 -- A new book was released by Auntie Kim and it is now rocking the book stores.
 The Harry Defeats Ick & The Evil Plaque Monsters is a book about a young boy named Harry who does not brush his teeth.
 Because of this, Harry’s teeth were attacked by the evil bacteria called Evil Plaque Monsters.
 Once the bacteria started to do evil stuff in the teeth, it can make the gums to bleed, feel pain and so much suffering.

 This is exactly what happened to Harry after he did not brush his teeth.
 When he is about to lose hope, he was taken to a dentist by his mother and the doctor was Dr. Jones.
 The doctor helped him along with his friends Tommy, the toothbrush and also Tina, the Wonder Toothpaste.
 They all worked together to help Harry get rid of the bacteria in his teeth and finally get rid of the evil plaque monsters.
 This is a wonderful story that every child should know.